iden3/circom/mkdocs/docs/circom-language/circom-insight/unknowns.md

 In the code above, a constraint is defined in an if-then statement with a comparitive condition involving an unknown value `in` (as signals are always considered unknown).

-Compiling the code above would result in the error: _"There are constraints depending on the value of the condition and it can be unknown during the constraint generation phase"_.

 Similarly, using a for-loop as an example:

 ```text